 YouTube is the second biggest search engine after Google and posting on it regularly will help you bring more awareness of your accounting firm and help the right people find you.
 Avalon has done exactly that.
 There aren’t loads of accountants on YouTube at the moment so the low supply and high demand means Avalon has positioned themselves well in drawing in the right audience.

-Since September 2020, Avalon has grown their subscriber base from 163 to 959 [as of April 2021].
+Since September 2020, Avalon has grown their subscriber base from 163 to 1,420 [as May 2021].
 Their number of website sessions has also increased from 28 sessions to 80 sessions due to YouTube users coming to check our other resources.

 Force Accounting increased their referrals from social media from 0% to 29.50%